MISTLab/vpr-calibration-and-uncertainty/README.md

 # How to use

-- Use the `frame-extractor` to extract training samples from your data.
+- Use the `frame-extractor` and `slam_interfaces` with ROS 2 to extract training samples from your data.
 - Use the `vpr-and-uncertainty-calibrator` to calibrate your Visual Place Recognition network and train an uncertainty estimator.

 See more execution details in the submodules.